 (1) serve the particulars of claim in accordance with rule 7.4(1)(b); and

-(2) file a certificate of service in form N215 at Northampton County Court within 14 days of service of the particulars of claim on the defendant.
+(2) file a certificate of service in form N215 at the County Court Business Centre within 14 days of service of the particulars of claim on the defendant.

-6.2 The certificate of service may be filed at the court by sending form N215 by e-mail to email@example.com.
+6.2 The certificate of service may be filed by sending form N215 by e-mail to email@example.com.
 However, the subject line to the e-mail must contain the claim number.

-6.4 Where the proceedings are not transferred under paragraph 12.1 or 12.2 and remain at Northampton County Court, the claimant is not required to file the particulars of claim at that court unless ordered to do so.
+6.4 Where the proceedings are not sent to a County Court hearing centre under paragraph 12.1 or 12.2 and remain at the County Court Business Centre, the claimant is not required to file the particulars of claim unless ordered to do so.

 7.1 A defendant wishing to file –